-Ludmilla Le Grand advises clients on a wide range of antitrust and competition matters.
+Ludmilla (Luda) Le Grand is recognized as one of the best up-and-coming female lawyers in the UK and advises clients on a wide range of antitrust and competition matters.

-She assists clients with EU and UK competition law and regulatory issues, including multi-jurisdictional merger control, cartel investigations, abuse of dominance, as well as foreign direct investment.
+She advises clients on EU and UK competition law and regulatory issues, with a specific focus on complex merger control, cartel investigations, abuse of dominance, as well as foreign direct investment at both EU and UK level, having spent time on secondment at the UK’s Competition Markets Authority.
 Her practice spans multiple industry sectors, including energy, life sciences, telecoms, transport, and financial services.

-Prior to joining Latham, Ludmilla worked as a managing associate in the antitrust & competition practice of other international law firms.
+Prior to joining Latham, Ludmilla worked as a managing associate in the antitrust and competition practice of other international law firms.

 Ludmilla’s experience includes advising:

-• Viasat in relation to its US$7.3 billion acquisition of Inmarsat
+• Viasat in relation to its US$7.3 billion acquisition of Inmarsat, including both UK CMA and EC Phase II processes resulting in unconditional clearances

-• Demant A/S in relation to its disposal of Oticon Medical to Cochlear Limited
+• Demant A/S in relation to its Phase II CMA review regarding its disposal of Oticon Medical to Cochlear Limited, including a complex carve-out remedy

 • Unilever in relation to its €6.8 billion disposal of its spreads business*

-• BBA Aviation in relation to its sale of ASIG to John Menzies*
+• BBA Aviation in securing a Phase I conditional clearance with remedies from the CMA for its sale of ASIG to John Menzies*

 • WestRock in relation to its acquisition of paper solutions provider MPS*